antgit123/eCommerceApp/README.md

 # Steps to run the application:

 This is a create-react-app application.
-More information about the application documentation can be viewed in Readme.MD file in master branch directory
+More information about the application documentation and application code  can be viewed in Readme.MD file in master branch directory
 1. Install node package manager and node Js https://docs.npmjs.com/about-npm https://nodejs.org/en/
 2. Install dependencies using npm install command
 3. Run script npm start to view application in local mode